-Source: Internal, as of Aug 2023.
+Source: Internal.
 The sector(s)/stock(s)/issuer(s)mentioned herein does not constitute any research report/recommendation and our strategy may or may not have any future position in these sector(s)/stock(s)/issuer(s).

 Patience

 - Simple scalable business

 - Large opportunity

 - Strong Cash flow, ROCE

 - Avoiding noise and not processing each & every information